MAY 2005

 own songs and works with brilliant puppet makers. he's a

-very talented performer. hynotic and heart warming and
+very talented performer. hynotic and heart warming

 very funny rolled into one.